-1. High School Diploma with a minimum mark of 50% in ELA 30-1 or ELA 30-2
+Minimum mark of 50% in ELA 30-1 or ELA 30-2

-You must be 19 years of age or older, out of high school at least one full year before the program starts, and have a minimum mark of 50% in ELA 30-1 or ELA 30-2, or a minimum score of 80 on the Reading component, 86 on the Sentence component and 5 on the written essay component of the College Board Placement Test
+Minimum score of 80 on the Reading component, 86 on the Sentence component and 5 on the written essay component of the College Board Placement Test

-Audition: College music study assumes that an acceptable standard of proficiency in an instrumental or vocal area has already been acquired.
+1. Audition: College music study assumes that an acceptable standard of proficiency in an instrumental or vocal area has already been acquired.
 You must declare a principal instrument (eg. guitar, voice, piano, etc.) when you apply and then present a performance audition on this instrument.
 You will continue to pursue lessons on this instrument during your time in the program.